 - Design tailored treatment plans for the unique needs of each patient.

-- Help patients develop speech skills.
+- Help patients develop speech skills and communication skills.

 - Train and educate family members or caregivers on how to best help with the patient’s condition.